EfficiencyJunky/eec-for-squarespace/scripts/02_detail/readme_detail.md

-# IMPLEMENTATION FOR "DETAIL" EEC ACTION
+# IMPLEMENTATION GUID FOR THE "DETAIL" EEC ACTION

-1. Implement a SS Code Injection script to push raw data to dataLayer
+1. Implement a SS Code Injection script to push raw item viewed data to dataLayer
   1. In Squarespace, navigate to "Settings -> Advanced -> Code Injection"
   2. Copy [this code][01_datalayer_push_code] to the "Footer" section BELOW the GTM container snippet
   3. Find the line of code just below the opening `<script>` tag that looks like this `var storePageName = "store";`